waynodiablo/Oystercard/code_of_conduct_guide.md

 This is best for minor transgressions where you expect that the person just made an mistake.
 For example:

-Other person: "Explain it to me in a way that my mum would understand".
-You: "That's subtly sexist."
-Other person: "Sorry, I wasn't thinking."
+Person A: "Explain it to me in a way that my mum would understand".
+Person B: "That's subtly sexist."
+Person A: "Sorry, I wasn't thinking."
+Person B: "That's OK."
-You: "That's OK."

 If the person doesn't understand why what they said transgresses the code of conduct, or they argue back, it's often best to end the discussion.
 In this case, report incident to a member of staff.